YaroslavBespalov/DL_project_nnUnet/README.md

-# DL skoltech project.
+# DL SkolTech project.
 # Cascade Neural Networks Algorithms for Segmentation in Medical Imaging.

+### The final report for the project can be found as Cascade_Neural_Network_Report.pdf.

-githubs that were used:
+Github reps that were used:

 2d Unet: https://github.com/cosmic-cortex/pytorch-UNet